FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 > [!TIP]
 >
-> We make use of Firebase Functions extensively in the [advanced example app](TODO).
+> We make use of Firebase Functions extensively in the patterns example app (coming soon).

 ## [`firebase`] Security rules